1997 Football League Third Division play-off final: Summary

 The match kicked off around 3 p.m. on 24 May 1997 at Wembley Stadium in front of a crowd of 46,804.
 Five minutes into the match, a volley from Swansea's Heggs was tipped over the crossbar by Andy Woodman, the Northampton Town goalkeeper.
-In the 25th minute, Jan Mølby conceded possession to Swansea's Grayson who passed to Parrish, but Christian Edwards blocked his shot.
+In the 25th minute, Jan Mølby conceded possession to Northampton's Grayson who passed to Parrish, but Christian Edwards blocked his shot.
 Early in the second half, John Frain crossed for Christian Lee but his header was off-target.
 Later in the half, Frain crossed for Gayle whose header just clipped the Swansea crossbar.
 Soon after, Northampton Town were awarded a free kick on the edge of the Swansea penalty area.
 Frain struck the ball into the wall but the referee adjudged that the defenders had encroached and ordered the free kick be retaken.
 On the second attempt, and in second-half stoppage time, Frain's shot found its way into the back of the Swansea goal, giving Northampton a 1–0 lead which they held onto for the last seconds to secure victory and promotion to the Second Division.